Meeting standard requirements

 - R13 = Over 35°

 It is important to recognise, there is no correlation between this test and the pendulum.
+This standard will be superseded by EN 16165.

 BS 4592-0 – Flooring, stair treads and handrails for industrial use.
 Common design requirements and recommendations for installation